North Greenville University is blessed with a strong and stable

 Director of Foundation Giving and Development

-Phil Gardner serves as the director of foundation giving and Development at NGU.
+Dr. Gardner serves as the director of foundation giving and development at NGU.
 He earned his doctorate from Covington Theological Seminary and his Bachelor of Arts in Bible from Bob Jones University after attending NGU.
 Before joining NGU, Gardner owned Phil Gardner Inc., a residential development and construction company.
 He enjoys amateur “ham” radio and playing trumpet in his church orchestra.